A small medieval village nestled in the Madonie Park with a delightful historic centre that captivates from the first moment.

-We start our journey from the beautiful Old Madrice.
-Built in the fourteenth century on the ruins of a pagan temple, the church is preceded by a Renaissance portico added in the 16th century and enriched by a portal in Catalan style.
-The interior, originally with three naves, has been expanded to four at the end of the fifteenth century.
-A magnificent polyptych dominates the main altar, a true masterpiece depicting Christ enthroned in majesty with saints, attributed by some scholars to Antonello de Saliba, by others to Peter Ruzzolone.
+We now come to the Madrice Vecchia (“old Mother Church”).
+Built in the 14th century on the ruins of a pagan temple, the church is preceded by a 16th-century Renaissance portico and enriched by a Catalan-style portal.
+The interior, originally with three naves, was enlarged to four at the end of the 15th century.
+A grandiose polyptych dominates the high altar, a masterpiece of art depicting the Majesty Enthroned with Saints, attributed by some scholars to Antonello de Saliba, by others to Pietro Ruzzolone.

-The lovely marble statue of Our Lady of the Angels by Antonello Gagini and the fresco depicting the Marriage of the Virgin dating back to 15th century, are other wonders not to be missed.
-Some of the columns separating the aisles, are decorated with frescoes of saints among which stands out for its elegance and delicacy the one portraying St. Catherine of Alexandria.
-The crypt is entirely frescoed (XVI sec.) with episodes of the passion, death and resurrection of Christ.
+Antonello Gagini’s exquisite marble statue of Our Lady of the Angels and the 15th-century fresco of the Marriage of the Virgins are other wonders to behold.
+Some of the columns separating the naves are adorned with frescoes of saints, among which the one depicting St Catherine of Alexandria stands out for its elegance and delicacy.
+The crypt is entirely frescoed (16th century) with episodes from the passion, death and resurrection of Christ.

-Not far, the New Madrice, dating to seventeenth century, which houses a valuable cross painted on the bottom of pure gold and a frame with thistle leaves (XV century), but also the beautiful Lamentation over the dead Christ by Joseph Velasco and two magnificent baroque altars with twisted columns by Giuseppe Serpotta.
+Not far away, the 17th-century Madrice Nuova houses a precious hanging cross painted on a pure gold background and framed with thistle leaves (15th century), as well as the beautiful Lamentation over the Dead Christ by Giuseppe Velasco and two majestic Baroque altars with twisted columns by Giuseppe Serpotta.

-Along the main street, the Fountain of Venus Ciprea (rebuilt in 1614) with Andromeda above, Venus and Cupid in the central niche and four bas-reliefs with mythological scenes related to the theme of love.
+Along the main street, we find the Fountain of Venus Ciprea (rebuilt in 1614) with Andromeda at the top, Venus and Cupid in the central niche and four bas-reliefs with mythological scenes related to the theme of love.

-Castelbuono is also known for its manna, a whitish stalactite, vaguely sweet, hanging from the ashes of Castelbuono and the nearby Pollina: the sap of these trees comes out from the incisions made on stems and branches and, once dried under the hot summer sun, it is collected and used as a sweetener, laxative, depurative and even for cosmetical and medicinal purposes.
-The manna, in fact, has important features and can be used to treat various diseases.
-A recently born consortium of young producers is working to revive the culture of the manna.
+Castelbuono is famous for its manna, whitish stalactites with a vaguely sweet taste that hang from the ash trees of Castelbuono and nearby Pollina.
+The sap of these trees emerges from the incisions made in the trunks and branches and, once dried in the hot summer sun, is collected and used as a sweetener, laxative, depurative and even in cosmetics and medicine.

-It would be great to come here early in the morning and to see the street cleaners donkeys!
-Yes, they are the ones who collect the bags, cleaning up the country from top to bottom, even along the narrowest streets, where cars can not drive.
-But the donkeys carry also culture: sometimes they turn into press agents advertising, along their path, the events organized by the Civic Museum.
+It would be wonderful to be able to come here early in the morning to see the refuse collection donkeys!
+Yes, it is they who carry the bags, cleaning the village from top to bottom and even in the narrowest streets, where cars cannot penetrate.
+But the donkeys also distribute culture: every now and then they turn into advertising agents to promote the events organised by the Civic Museum along their route.